TonyProkop/tonyprokop.com/content/blog/new-post/index.md

 ### Color

 Color is difficult.
-I tried many different palletes from the internet and was even inspired by my [North Face Stormbreaker 3 Tent](https://www.rei.com/product/129203/the-north-face-stormbreak-3-tent).
-Nothing seemed to work.
+I tried many different palletes from the internet and was even briefly inspired by my [North Face Stormbreaker 3 Tent](https://www.rei.com/product/129203/the-north-face-stormbreak-3-tent).
+Nothing seemed to fit.
 I learned that color is coupled to the layout and features of a site and you can't take *any* color pallete expect it to fit.
 This was the pitfall I ran into, I was trying to iron out the colors too early in the process.
 I waited until the layout was more established, only then realizing that I don't need more than two colors.
-The design is so minimal that forcing more than three colors into it made it feel akward.
+The design is so minimal that forcing more than two colors made it feel akward.
 I ended up with a base color black and a red accent color.
 The accent color is used to draw attention to areas of focus and interaction.
 Two colors keep it minimal, focused on content, and easy to implement.

 ### Font

 I tried using just one font for performance reasons, but that's too boring.
 A common pattern is to use font to differentiate headings and body text.
 I'm using Merriweather for the headings and Arial for body text.
 Arial is a system font, which is great because it doesn't need to be loaded over the network.
-Using system fonts is a great way to be performance focused, but not compromise design.
+Using a system font in conjuction with a web font allows me to be performance focused, but not compromise design.

 ### Header